cakspri/Regex-Tutorial/gist-regexTutorial_DNB.md

 ## Author
-This RegEx Tutorial was created by <a href="https://github.com/DionneNoellaBarretto">Dionne Noella Barretto</a>
+This RegEx Tutorial was created by <a href="https://github.com/DionneNoellaBarretto">kashyap Sharma</a>